Maryland Route 14: Route description

 MD 14 begins at an intersection with MD 16 (Mt.
 Holly Road) a short distance west of East New Market.
 The state highway heads north as two-lane undivided Secretary Road in a straight line before curving to the east and crossing the Warwick River, where the highway's name changes to Main Street and the route enters the town of Secretary.
 MD 14 intersects Poplar Street, which leads to the suicide bridge over Cabin Creek, before leaving the town.
-The state highway's name changes to Secretary East New Market Road as the road turns southeast toward the second town.
+The state highway's name changes to Secretary East New Market Road as the road turns southeast toward the town of East New Market.
 MD 14 passes through East New Market on Academy Road and Railroad Avenue, with the name change occurring at the center of town at the highway's second intersection with MD 16, known at this point as Main Street.
 After intersecting MD 392 (East New Market Bypass) and crossing the Seaford Line of the Maryland and Delaware Railroad at-grade, MD 14 leaves the town limits of East New Market.

 MD 14 continues east as East New Market Rhodesdale Road.
 The state highway passes north of North Dorchester High School before the western intersection with MD 331 (Shiloh Church Hurlock Road) in the hamlet of Shiloh Church.
 MD 14 and MD 331 head east in a concurrency to the community of Rhodesdale, where MD 331 splits to the southeast toward Vienna as Rhodesdale Vienna Road.
 MD 14 crosses an unused rail right-of-way owned by Delmarva Power and Light Company and continues east as Rhodesdale Eldorado Road.
 The state highway curves northeast and briefly passes through the town of Brookview before crossing Marshyhope Creek on the Brookview Bridge.
 Shortly after crossing the creek, MD 14 reaches its eastern terminus at MD 313 in the town of Eldorado.
 MD 313 continues northeast as Eldorado Road and southeast as Sharptown Road.